Sequential Detection of an Abrupt Change in a Random Sequence with Unknown Initial State: Introduction

 \section{Introduction}

-Let $ X_1^n = \{ X_i | i = 1,2,\cdots,n \} $ be $n$ independent random variables observed sequentially.
-Each of these random variables are known to follow one of two possible known distributions, which are described by probability density functions (PDF) $f_0$ and $f_1$.
-While observing $X_1^n$, the objective is to determine, as quickly as possible, whether a single change, either from $f_0$ to$f_1$, or from $f_1$ to $f_0$ has occurred at some unknown discrete time $m \in {\cal Z+}$ {\em without prior knowledge of the initial state, i.e., whether the PDF of $X_1$ is $f_0$ or $f_1$.}
+Let $ X_{1,n} = \{ X_i | i = 1,2,\dots,n \} $ be $n$ independent random variables observed sequentially.
+Each of these random variables are known to follow one of $D$ possible known distributions, which are described by probability density functions (PDF) $f_j$, for $j \in \{ 0, 1, \dots, D-1\}$, each with finite variance.
+While observing $X_{1,n}$ sequentially, the objective is to determine, as quickly as possible, whether a single change in distribution has occurred at some unknown discrete time $m \in \mathcal{Z+}$ \emph{without prior knowledge of the initial or final distributions}.
+Generalizations of the standard ($D=2$) quickest detection problem formulation have been considered in \cite{Blostein1991,Moustakides1998} but for only limited cases.
+Specifically, \cite{Blostein1991} addresses the case where the distribution of the sequence is time-varying after the change time $m$, and \cite{Moustakides1998} considers a random process which is not necessarily IID before and after the change.
+In both cases, however, the initial PDF is assumed to be known.

-An application of particular interest is cognitive radio, where $f_0$ may represent the PDF of an observed discrete-time signal in the unoccupied, or `OFF' state of a communication channel, typically represented as zero-mean Gaussian background noise with variance $\sigma_n^2$, whereas $f_1$ represents the occupied, or `ON' state of a channel, where the same background Gaussian noise is observed in addition to an unknown signal occupying the band.
-Here, the unknown signal is modelled stochastically as normally distributed with variance $\sigma_s^2$, and is thus detectable from the additional observed energy of each sample.
+Some of change detection's traditional applications can be found in \cite{Basseville93}.
+An example of more recent interest that features an unknown initial state with $D=2$ arises in cognitive radio, where $f_0$ represents the PDF of noise only, representing the absence of a coherent pilot signal denoting usage of a communication channel, while $f_1$ represents the pilot's presence in the same background noise \cite{Liang11,IEEE802.22Introduction}.
 In contrast to previous formulations, the {\em initial state} corresponding the PDF at the start of observation $X_1$ is unknown.
-In addition, it is assumed that conditioned on either $f_0$ or $f_1$, the samples are assumed to be independent.
+In addition, conditioned on either $f_0$ or $f_1$, observations are assumed to be independent.